How a Vehicle Accident Case Can Succeed

 After the Wreck

 After a vehicle accident occurs, here are two things to keep in mind.

 First, an insurance company owes a duty to its shareholders to protect the insurance company’s bottom line.
-As a result, an insurance claims adjuster is not on your side, but instead is trying to minimize the recovery in your car wreck case.
+As a result, an insurance claims adjuster is not on your side, but instead is trying to minimize the recovery in your vehicle accident case.
 The adjuster’s tactic is to gather recorded statements from any easily accessible witness and later use any discrepancy in witness testimony to paint you as a liar.
 The tactic is well documented in an industry insider tell-all book about insurance claim practices.
 See, e.g., From Good Hands to Boxing Gloves: The Dark Side of Insurance, by David J. Berardinelli.

 Second, and more importantly, reaching out to the Stoddard Firm is free.
 Please contact us online or call us at 678-RESULTS (678-737-8587) so we can answer your questions and discuss what is necessary to achieve a favorable result in your vehicle wreck accident.
 It never hurts to have more information.
 There is no reason not to call or contact us for free advice.

-If you have been injured in a car accident in Atlanta, call Matt Stoddard of The Stoddard Firm today.
+If you have been injured in a vehicle accident in Atlanta, call Matt Stoddard of The Stoddard Firm today.
 The Stoddard Firm has the knowledge, experience and resources to successfully pursue your claim.
 If you have questions or would like to set up an evaluation, contact us online or call 678-RESULTS.